tommyc2/Smart-Beverage-Checker/README.md

 https://tommyc2.github.io/project2/

 ## Description
- - Concept: Waterproof Temperature Sensor Device that alerts you when your hot beverage is cold/hot.
-When the temperature sensor reaches a certain temperature (low enough), the blue LED turns on to alert the user, signalling their drink is gone cold or the surrounding area is cold.
-When the temperature is between a certain set of values, a yellow LED displays signalling the temperature is stable.
-When the temperature is above a cloud "threshold" value, the red LED comes on signalling the drink is hot.
+ - Concept: Smart Beverage Temp checker device that alerts you when your drink is cold/hot.
+When the temperature sensor reaches a low temperature, the blue LED turns on to alert the user, signalling their drink is gone cold with an email notification.
+When the temperature is between the threshold and a reduced value, a yellow LED displays signalling the temperature is stable.
+When the temperature is above the threshold value, the red LED comes on signalling the drink is hot.

 ## Tools, Technologies and Equipment: